openingscience/book/_posts/2013-08-05-open_science_and_the_three_cultures.md

 ---
 layout: post
 title: "Open Science and the Three Cultures: Expanding Open Science to All Domains of Knowledge Creation"
+modified_date: 15 September 2013
 authors:
  - name: Michelle Sidler
-categories: [basics_background]
----

-## Abstract
+category: basics_background

-The Open Science movement has been most successful in transforming disciplines traditionally associated with science.
+abstract: "The Open Science movement has been most successful in transforming disciplines traditionally associated with science.
 Social science and humanities disciplines, especially those in the United States, are less well represented.
 To include all domains of knowledge, the Open Science